-Denis Dutton is a philosophy professor and the editor of Arts & Letters Daily.
-In his book The Art Instinct, he suggests that humans are hard-wired to seek beauty.
+Denis Dutton was a philosophy professor and the editor of Arts & Letters Daily.
+In his book The Art Instinct, he suggested that humans are hard-wired to seek beauty.

-Dutton teaches philosophy at the University of Canterbury in New Zealand, and is the editor of Arts & Letters Daily, a three-column compendium of culture news from all over the web.
+Dutton taught philosophy at the University of Canterbury in New Zealand, and was the editor of Arts & Letters Daily, a three-column compendium of culture news from all over the web.
 (His own homepage is another storehouse of tidbits from his wide-ranging explorations in philosophy and culture.)
-He’s on the advisory board of Cybereditions, a publisher specializing in ebooks and print-on-demand editions of nonfiction works.
-And he’s an editor of Climate Debate Daily, a lively blog that takes a skeptical view of some climate-change arguments.
+He was on the advisory board of Cybereditions, a publisher specializing in ebooks and print-on-demand editions of nonfiction works.
+And he was an editor of Climate Debate Daily, a lively blog that takes a skeptical view of some climate-change arguments.